 In my writing, I completed 20+ articles published here, touching on both the works that I’ve been reading as well as other areas I’ve felt compelled to speak out on (e.g. the efficacy of homeschooling).

 Altogether, I’ve learned a lot both through my readings and through my contributions to ThinkingWest, and I’m more motivated than ever to continue studying and writing in 2021.
 I hope my brief reflection of my 2020 New Year resolution success will inspire you to pick up the great books of the world, start a blog like I did, or otherwise complete whatever resolutions rest on your mind.

 The best advice to completing your 2021 New Year resolution is to schedule whatever needs to be done first.
-For me, I read two meager pages of the Bible before beginning my day job every work day, and now I’m halfway through the Bible, on track to finish at the end of 2021.
+I read two meager pages of the Bible before beginning my day job every work day, and now I’m halfway through the Bible, on track to finish at the end of 2021.
 My other readings were scheduled immediately after my kids went to sleep.
 Some days I read only a few pages; other days I read twenty (these are some very dense pages by the way – one drawback to the GBWW set).
 The important thing was I read (nearly) every day, such that these resolutions have become a part of my daily habits.
-Praying before world was a third resolution that has become a daily habit now as well.
+Praying before work was a third resolution that has become a daily habit now as well.
 My best advice is to make your New Years resolution morph into a habit.